Gin-Quin/Fa/documentation/advanced/structural-typing.md

 # Structural typing

-Like Typescript, Fa has a **structural type system**.
+Like TypeScript, Fa has a **structural type system**.
 This is unlike languages like Rust or Haskell, which have a **nominal type system**.

 In a **structural type system**, the type of a value is determined by the fields it has, rather than by the name of the type.